dorfingerjonas/movie-theater-template/README.md

 ### Show

 - the table should be called `MT_SHOW`
-- use a custom sequence called `showSeq` and with an initialValue off 1000 to generate an id
+- use a custom sequence called `showSeq` and with an initialValue of 1000 to generate an id
 - the required column names are shown in the ERD.
 - add the required Annotations to the columns